instructure/canvas-lms/doc/development_with_docker.md

 Note that you _will_ need to log out and back in for the group addition to take effect.

+NOTE: Adding non-privileged users to the docker group can be a security risk.
+Don't add users to this group that shouldn't have root privileges.
+Dev responsibly my friends.

 #### Docker-Compose

 ##### OS X